 This quote from Revelations is introduced in the first sequence as we have Wrath, Greed, and Pride exhibited by the Cowboys.

 The Cowboys are a rough large gang and Curly Bill leads a group of them, including Ike and Johnny Ringo, to a Mexican soldier’s wedding to avenge the killing of two Cowboys.
-There is a shootout and the soldier is murdered as he is clutched his new wife.
+There is a shootout and the soldier is murdered while clutching his new wife.
 Cowboys then drag her into the church and we assume she is raped.
 They don’t respect the feminine.

 Curly Bill and the others take to eating the reception feast.
 A priest curses them, asserts that they will be struck down, and he quotes revelation, invokes the end of the world — the end of the world for them.